Azure/azure-sdk-for-python/sdk/remoterendering/azure-mixedreality-remoterendering/README.md

 See [here](https://docs.microsoft.com/azure/remote-rendering/how-tos/authentication) for detailed instructions and information.

-In all the following examples, the client is constructed with a `remote_rendering_endpoint` parameter.
+In all the following examples, the client is constructed with a `endpoint` parameter.
 The available endpoints correspond to regions, and the choice of endpoint determines the region in which the service performs its work.
 An example is `https://remoterendering.eastus2.mixedreality.azure.com`.